jtriley-eth/token-types/README.md

 ## Token Types

-Interfaces are expensive.
-They allocate new memory on each call regardless of whether the encoded data is reused or not.
+### Motivation

+Interfaces were a good abstraction for their time, but are outdated.
+Interface interactions allocate memory and abstract away important edge cases in smart contract interactions.

-"Safe" transfer libraries are a patch and handle the influential companies that couldn't be bothered to actually conform to the ERC20 specification, but they're still clunky and applying functions to interfaces that have independent functionality clutters the namespace and makes code harder to read, and we collectively spend far longer reading code than writing, so we should care about it as devs.
+"Safe" transfer libraries are a patch, using function-call syntax to create a syntactically similar interface to external contracts with custom checks, such as the notorious ERC20 noncompliance edge cases where ERC20 tokens return no data.
+However, this is a clunky solution, especially in cases where the library "applies" functions to the same namespace as the core interface.
+This makes reasoning about a type's API difficult.
+We collectively spend far more time reading code than writing, so we should care about this.

-So here's the solution.
-We define custom types over the `address` primitive.
-The custom types have similar names to the contract interface, as well as the functions that would otherwise sit on the interface, but instead of generating solidity's abi encoding and memory allocations, we instead use the scratch space to make external calls with no additional memory allocations.
+Presented is one solution.
+We define custom type aliases over the `address` primitive.
+The custom types have the same names as the contract interfaces, contain the same functions that would otherwise exist in the interface's namespace, but instead of generating solidity's enshrined interface abstractions, we optimize the obvious cases and remove new memory allocations.

+There are cases in which memory is expanded, such as dynamically sized values with unknown bounds at compile time; however, the free memory pointer is never increased, meaning in the rare case where evm memory is expanded, it can be reused by the solidity compiler.

+### Basic Usage

 ```solidity
 // SPDX-License-Identifier: AGPL-3.0-only